Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer: Preliminaries

-Upon initialisation, the Markov-chain proceeds until thermalisation is achieved, signifying convergence to the stationary distribution.
+Upon initialization, the Markov-chain proceeds until thermalization is achieved, signifying convergence to the stationary distribution.
 Subsequently, one can then sample from the chain at intervals spaced to ensure uncorrelated samples which is called the auto-correlation time of the Markov Chain.
-The expectation value of observables, such as magnetisation, can then be estimated from these non-correlated samples.
-However, the crux lies in thermalisation.
+The expectation value of observables, such as magnetization, can then be estimated from these non-correlated samples.
+However, the crux lies in thermalization.
 A \textit{local} proposal method, altering one spin at a time, tends to get trapped in local minima.
 Conversely, a \textit{uniform} random proposal explores the energy landscape inefficiently, being entirely non-local.
-In the low temperature regime, both approaches exhibit slow auto-correlation and thermalisation times.
+In the low temperature regime, both approaches exhibit slow auto-correlation and thermalization times.
 It should be noted that the uniform distribution will faithfully converge in a number of steps similar to that of the size of the entire state space.
 In other words, given the time it would take to solve the problem by brute force, the uniform proposal can approximate the solution.
-Thus, the uniform proposal provides an upper bound to the possible thermalisation times of MCMC.
+Thus, the uniform proposal provides an upper bound to the possible thermalization times of MCMC.

-One of the issues with thermalisation regards how one can tell when a Markov chain has reached the stationary distribution, and how many steps to take as auto-correlation time.
+One of the issues with thermalization regards how one can tell when a Markov chain has reached the stationary distribution, and how many steps to take as auto-correlation time.
 Multiple techniques have been proposed, however many are deemed to be fickle or flawed \cite{Vehtari2021, flegal2008, geyer2011}.
 For example, it is possible for two different chains on the same problem instance to both individually appear like they have converged - their observables appear stable.
 When they are compared side by side however, it is clear they they have ``converged'' to different local distributions as the observables calculated from sampling the chains are completely different \cite{moins2023}.
 Alternatively, two chains may agree on observables while neither seeming to be in a stationary distribution.
-The former is a particular problem when updates are particularly local.
+The former is a particular problem when updates are local.